AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: tasks
-.. index:: windows; task manager
+.. index:: windows; tasks view
 .. _The_Task_Manager:

-The :guilabel:`Task Manager`
+The :guilabel:`Tasks` view
 ============================

 .. image:: task-manager.png

-The :guilabel:`Task Manager` window displays all running GPS operations currently running in the background, such as builds, searches, or VCS commands.
+The :guilabel:`Tasks` view displays all running GPS operations currently running in the background, such as builds, searches, or VCS commands.

-For each task, the :guilabel:`Task Manager` displays its status and current progress.
+For each task, the :guilabel:`Tasks` view displays its status and current progress.
 Suspend the execution of a task by clicking the small :guilabel:`pause` button next to the task.
 Or kill a task by clicking the :guilabel:`interrupt` button.

 .. index:: menu; tools --> views --> tasks

-Open the :guilabel:`Task Manager` by double clicking on the progress bar in the main toolbar or using the :menuselection:`Tools --> Views --> Tasks` menu.
+Open the :guilabel:`Tasks` view by double clicking on the progress bar in the main toolbar or using the :menuselection:`Tools --> Views --> Tasks` menu.
 You can move it placed anywhere on your desktop.